wffranco/roles/README.md

 }
 ```

 You can check for multiple permissions the same way as roles.
-You can make use of additional methods like `canOne`, `canAll` or `hasPermission`.
+You can also use `hasPermission`.

 ### Permissions Inheriting